micheladellalma/MultiOmicsFermentation/README.md

 # MultiOmicsFermentation

 ## Overview
-MuliOmicsFermentation is a workflow for identifying the dynamics of microorganisms, pathways and metabolites during the fermentation process.
+MuliOmicsFermentation is a workflow for identifying the dynamics of microorganisms, pathways and metabolites throughout the fermentation process.
 The final output is a multi-layered network, in which the layers are the different time points.

 It uses different programming languages, in particular R, Python and Bash.